- Writers Retreat

 Lambda Literary believes Lesbian, Gay, Bisexual, Transgender and Queer literature is fundamental to the preservation of our culture, and that LGBTQ lives are affirmed when our stories are written, published and read.

-The Writers Retreat for Emerging LGBT Voices is the first program of its kind ever offered to LGBTQ writers: a one-week intensive workshop immersion in fiction, nonfiction, genre fiction or poetry.
-An unparalleled opportunity to learn from the very best writers in the LGBT community, LLF’s Writers Retreat is open to emerging LGBTQ writers of any age and from any country.
+The Writers Retreat for Emerging LGBT Voices is the first program of its kind ever offered to LGBTQ writers: a one-week intensive workshop immersion in fiction, genre fiction, nonfiction, playwriting or poetry.
+An unparalleled opportunity to learn from the very best writers in the LGBT community, Lambda’s Writers Retreat is open to emerging LGBTQ writers of any age and from any country.

 To insure the quality of Lambda Literary’s Writers Retreat, applicants will be screened.
-Space is limited to approximately 9-12 students per workshop.
+Space is limited to 12 students per workshop.
 Some publication history is desirable but not required.
 Ability to pay fees will in no way be part of the selection process.
+Scholarships are available.

 |March 1||Acceptances will be emailed on or before this date.
 Scholarship recipients are notified.
 Acceptance package includes full details on housing, transportation, and schedule.|

 Past faculty have included Dorothy Allison, Jewelle Gomez, Alex Sanchez, Claire Carmichael, Nicola Griffith, Ellen Bass, Bernard Cooper, Elana Dykewomon, Katherine V. Forrest, Rigoberto Gonzalez, Cris Beam, Ellery Washington, Carla Trujillo, Eloise Klein Healy, Fenton Johnson, Michael Nava, D.A.
-Powell, Samual Delany, Sarah Schulman, Malinda Lo, David Groff, Lucy Jane Bledsoe, Elizabeth Sims, Randall Kenan, Eduardo C. Corral and John Rechy, among others.
+Powell, Samual Delany, Sarah Schulman, Malinda Lo, David Groff, Lucy Jane Bledsoe, Elizabeth Sims, Randall Kenan, Eduardo C. Corral, Justin Torres, Linda Villarosa, Cherrie Moraga, Kazim Ali, Sara Ryan and John Rechy, among others.

 Scholarships are available.
 Lambda Literary provides personalized fundraising pages to all incoming students to help you raise your fees.